Lithodora: planting, growing and care

 My lithodora is being attacked by aphids!

-These small insects sometimes settle on lithodora and feed on its sap, which weakens the plant.
-To eliminate them, you can use black soap diluted in water.
+These small insects sometimes settle on lithodora and suck its sap, which weakens the plant.
+To eliminate them, use black soap diluted in water.

 -

 If this happens in winter, it has probably suffered from the cold.
-It’s not very serious — Lithodora is hardy and should regrow in spring, producing new leaves.
-Lithodora plants are a little more fragile in their first years when young.
-You can put a layer of mulch around the clump to protect it.
+It's not very serious.
+Lithodora is hardy and should regrow in spring, producing new leaves.
+Lithodora are somewhat more vulnerable during their early years.
+You can apply a layer of mulch around the clump to protect it.

 -

-Yes, Lithodora can adapt to container cultivation.
-However, it will need more regular watering than if planted in open ground.
+Yes, lithodora can adapt to growing in a pot.
+However, it will need more regular watering than if planted in the ground.

 - Subscribe!